Actually, it led to 56 comments (of which I came in late, and so am the last commenter).

 And, as a side note, I am also not up for establishing plurality of elders just because it is the normative model in the New Testament.
 At this point, I am the only elder-shepherd in our local church.
 We need more time for people to rise up as shepherds.

 3) Because of what I said in #2, I believe having a larger congregation is not inherently evil.
-If you have 200-300 people (remember that, even in the US, the average congregation is under 100), and you also have a handful of elder-shepherds, I don’t think it is out of the question.
+If you have 200-300 people, and you also have a handful of elder-shepherds, I don’t think it is out of the question.
 But the shepherds still need to know the sheep (which includes getting to know their name).
 And even if you don’t know everyone’s name, it is good to champion the concerted effort that all sheep have the involvement of at least one shepherd.

 4) I used to be quite anti-big church.
 I’ve grown up a bit from that perspective (I hope).
 I would still prefer a smaller local church.
 But I don’t believe it is inherently bad to be big.
 But what I do find is that, the larger we become (at least in the west), the more we might move into managing rather than shepherding.
 All shepherding will involve some managing at some point.
 But that is not the essence of shepherding.
 But, big does not have to head down the management path, nor the lack of purposed and personal interaction amongst shepherds and sheep, as I can testify from my brothers and sisters in China.
 Megachurches are to be found in the east, but they function a lot differently than western megachurches.